devwarrior777/atomicswap/libs/protobind/README.md

 importing it:

 import (
+    "github.com/devwarrior777/atomicswap/libs"
     "github.com/devwarrior777/atomicswap/libs/ltc"
     "github.com/devwarrior777/atomicswap/libs/xzc"
     //...
 )

 Other languages
 ---------------

-When the gRPC SwapServer is running this code will be on the server side of grpc.
+When the golang gRPC SwapServer is running it will be the server side of grpc.

 Client side you can generate into any language supported by grpc such as python, nodejs, etc.